gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 alias kcat='docker run --tty --network kafka-workshop edenhill/kcat:1.7.0 kcat'
 ```

-Check the [Docker Image description on Docker Hub](https://hub.docker.com/r/confluentinc/cp-kafkacat) to see more options for using **Kafkacat** with Docker.
+Check the [Running in Docker](https://github.com/edenhill/kcat#running-in-docker) to see more options for using `kcat` with Docker.

 #### Windows